 A second case study illustrates how settlements could remain in force for longer periods and how the property could pass unexpectedly to remote relatives.
-This case involves the estates of the Duke of Northumberland.
-In 1767, the first Duke of Northumberland settled his estates on his eldest son for life and upon that son's son in tail.
-The first Duke had another son who was set to inherit in the event of the death of the eldest or the exhaustion of his direct line.
-In 1786, the eldest son succeeded his father as the second Duke of Northumberland and inherited the estate.
-The second Duke had a son who was the tenant in tail in the 1767 settlement and another son who was to inherit in the event of the eldest son's death or the exhaustion of his direct line.
-When the eldest son married in 1817, he joined with the second Duke in resettling the estate.
+This case involves the estates of the duke of Northumberland.
+In 1767, the first duke of Northumberland settled his estates on his eldest son for life and upon that son's son in tail.
+The first duke had another son who was set to inherit in the event of the death of the eldest or the exhaustion of his direct line.
+In 1786, the eldest son succeeded his father as the second duke of Northumberland and inherited the estate.
+The second duke had a son who was the tenant in tail in the 1767 settlement and another son who was to inherit in the event of the eldest son's death or the exhaustion of his direct line.
+When the eldest son married in 1817, he joined with the second duke in resettling the estate.
 The settlement limited the life tenant's power to sell or lease land.
-In 1818, the eldest son succeeded his father as the third Duke and inherited the estate as a life tenant.
-The third Duke died without an issue and the estate passed to his brother who succeeded as the fourth Duke.
-In 1865, the fourth Duke also died without issue.
-His death exhausted the line of the eldest son of the first Duke so the estate passed to the senior heir in the line of the second son of the first Duke, the Earl of Beverley.
-The Earl had been alive when the Second Duke's estate was resettled in 1817.
-The Earl's eldest son had also been alive.
-The Earl inherited the Northumberland estates and became the fifth Duke of Northumberland.
+In 1818, the eldest son succeeded his father as the third duke and inherited the estate as a life tenant.
+The third duke died without issue and the estate passed to his brother who succeeded as the fourth duke.
+In 1865, the fourth duke also died without issue.
+His death exhausted the line of the eldest son of the first duke so the estate passed to the senior heir in the line of the second son of the first duke, the earl of Beverley.
+The earl had been alive when the second duke's estate was resettled in 1817.
+The earl's eldest son had also been alive.
+The earl inherited the Northumberland estates and became the fifth duke of Northumberland.
 Since he had been alive at the date of resettlement, he was bound by its terms.
-Two years later, he died, and his eldest son succeeded him as the sixth Duke.
+Two years later, he died, and his eldest son succeeded him as the sixth duke.
 Since he had been alive at the date of resettlement, even though he was just an infant, he was bound by its terms.
 When he inherited, his son became tenant in tail.
-Since his son was born after 1817 (and thus after the date of the resettlement) and before 1846 (and thus was over the age of twenty-one), the sixth Duke and his heir apparent could, employ the process of common recovery to break the entail and resettle the estate.
-Thus, the 1817 settlement with its restrictive powers lasted 50 years.
-Over this period, the life tenant changed six times, ultimately residing with the second Duke's cousin's grandson.
-A priori, it would have been impossible to predict this line of descent or to know the personalities, capabilities, and powers appropriate for each life tenant.
+Since his son was born after 1817 (and thus after the date of the resettlement) and before 1846 (and thus was over the age of 21), the sixth duke and his heir apparent could employ the process of common recovery to break the entail and resettle the estate.
+Thus the 1817 settlement with its restrictive powers lasted 50 years.
+Over this period, the life tenant changed six times, ultimately residing with the second duke's cousin's grandson.
+A priori, it would have been impossible to predict this line of descent or to know the personalities, capabilities and powers appropriate for each life tenant.